The Hodge numbers of O'Grady 10 via Ng\^o strings: Notation and preliminaries

 \subsection{Weak abelian fibrations and holomorphic symplectic manifolds}

 $\;$

+In this section we consider weak abelian fibrations arising from Lagrangian fibrations and we show that under some assumptions they are $\delta$-regular (Proposition \ref{deltaregularity}).
+Examples of such Lagrangian fibrations are given in Example \ref{BMsystemdeltareg} and \S \ref{mo10}.

-In this section, we fix the following data: let $(M,\s_M)$ be a quasi-projective (in this section, K\"ahler is sufficient) holomorphic symplectic manifold of complex dimension $2d$ with holomorphic symplectic form $\sigma_M$; let $S$ be a smooth variety of dimension $d$; let $f: M \to S$ be a proper Lagrangian fibration, i.e. $f$ is a proper surjective morphism with connected fibers, and with general fiber a Lagrangian subvariety.
+In this section, we fix the following data: let $(M,\s_M)$ be a quasi-projective holomorphic symplectic manifold of dimension $2d$ with holomorphic symplectic form $\sigma_M$; let $S$ be a smooth variety of dimension $d$; let $f: M \to S$ be a proper Lagrangian fibration, i.e. $f$ is a proper surjective morphism with connected fibers whose general fiber is a Lagrangian subvariety; let $P/S$ be a smooth commutative group scheme with connected fibers, acting on $M/S$.

-By \cite[Thm 1]{Matsushita}, every irreducible component of every closed fiber of $f$ is Lagrangian, i.e., for every point $s \in S$, the pullback of $\sigma$ to any resolution of the singularities of such a component, endowed with the reduced structure, is trivial.
+By \cite[Thm 1]{Matsushita}, every irreducible component of every closed fiber of $f$ is Lagrangian.
+This means that for every $s \in S$, the pullback of the symplectic form to a resolution of the singularities of any component of the fiber $M_s$, endowed with the reduced structure, is trivial.
 In particular, $f$ is equidimensional.
 By \cite[Prop 1]{Beauville}, the morphism $f$ is an algebraic completely integrable system.
 It follows that the general fiber of $f$ is a compact complex torus.